dalpaka/micronation/freeconstitution.md

 Section 2 - Social Hierarchy:

-Article 5: The state of The Itterland is governed by the National Council.
+Article 5: The state of The Itterland is a free republic governed by the people.

-Article 6: Decisions by the head of state can pnly be taken after a majority vote and each citizen can issue a decision.
+Article 6: National Decisions by the head of state can only be taken after a majority vote and each citizen can issue a decision.

-Article 7: Each Citizen has the Right to vote and be voted for a Representative and a Head of State.
+Article 7: Each Citizen has the Right to vote and be voted for Representative and a Head of State.

-Article 8: The Head of State has executive power.
+Article 8:

 Article 9: The Civil is given the power of preservation of Liberty.

 Section 3 - Economy

-Article 10: The State of The Itterland is Social state aiming for an Agrarian and Industrial Economy, erasing Unemployement, Homelessnes, Crime and Inflation.
+Article 10: The State of The Itterland is Social state aiming for an Agrarian Economy.

 Article 11: The Only nationally accepted currency is The Ittermark which 1 of which must be supplied to The Government in exchange for Hospitality supplied by the State.